SIRAHFF/documentation/docs/source/SIRAHToolsGUI/SIRAHToolsGUI.rst

 .. important::
     The SS Analysis tab uses the SIRAH Tools approach to categorize secondary structure elements (Helix, Extended Beta Sheet, or Coil), hence it is exclusively compatible with SIRAH MD simulations.

 Here let's select the **SS Analysis** tab.
-This tab allows performing secondary structure analysis throughout a SIRAH MD simulation using the methodology described in `SIRAH Tools <https://academic.oup.com/bioinformatics/article/32/10/1568/1743152>`_. :ref:`See more details of the tab <ssanalysis-devnotes>`.
+This tab allows performing secondary structure analysis throughout a SIRAH MD simulation using the methodology described in `SIRAH Tools <https://academic.oup.com/bioinformatics/article/32/10/1568/1743152>`_.
+See more details of the tab :ref:`here <ssanalysis-devnotes>`.

 For the NCP trajectory, let's retain the default values for the "First" and "Last" fields (Figure 13A).
 The analysis will be conducted from the initial frame (1) to the final frame (-1).
 However, let’s modify the “Selection” field to the SIRAH macro “sirah_protein” and use a 10-frame skip in the trajectory (Figure 13A).
 This will speed up the calculations and reduce the number of frames from 10.000 to 1.000.